 Neal served as law clerk to Judge Gilbert S. Merritt of the United States Court of Appeals for the Sixth Circuit.
 He received his law degree from Yale Law School in 1987, where he was managing editor of the Yale Law & Policy Review.
 Neal received his undergraduate degree, magna cum laude, from Carson-Newman College in 1984.
 He is a member of the first group of professionals to earn the designation of Certified Licensing Professional™, a program of the Licensing Executives Society that recognizes intellectual property professionals who have demonstrated dedication to higher standards of practice within the licensing industry.
 He was recognized by Best Lawyers in America® as the 2017 "Lawyer of the Year" for corporate governance law in Indianapolis.
 Neal frequently speaks and writes on legal issues facing companies in the health and life sciences industries.
 He also contributes to Taft's Privacy and Data Security Insight blog.

-Honoree, "Lawyer of the Year" for Indianapolis Corporate Governance Law, Best Lawyers in America® (2017)
+"Lawyer of the Year" Honoree, Indianapolis Best Lawyers in America®, Corporate Governance Law (2017)